TonyXg/cyc_mod/README.md

 The planet Acirema always had a substance of great power.
 The Aciremian people call this unusual power magic, or often mana.
 Soon, the Zodiac start a system of teaching everyone of the planet Acirema to use mana in schools.
 That is where you come in...

-You learn a magical class, meet some friends, and find the answers of Acirema.
+You learn a magical class, meet some friends, and answer the questions of Acirema.
 Enjoy!